chaneldonahoe/chanel-portfolio-website-v2/README.md

 - Higher Order Functions -

 // TO DO
-- continuous integration into netlify (possiblly need to add secrets)

 - Change padding at the top of each section (it is too big at the moment)
 - fix media screen

 - jazz up read me

+Future Iterations:
+- - continuous integration into netlify (possiblly need to add secrets)